UM-RMRS/raster_tools/README.md

     ```

 8. Make your changes.
-9. Run the tests and fix any anything that broke:
+9. Run the tests and fix anything that broke:

     ```sh
     $ nose2